 She has a particular sensitivity for nature and artistic stuff, but also has an awesome little cousin who drew these psychedelic butterflies ~ papillons!
 I had heard of children using it, but never seen the results of such beautiful interaction.
-A kid does not expect to make something perfect, not even something for others to approve, just to make something as it envisions it to be!
+A kid does not expect to make something perfect, not even something for others to approve, they just want to make something as they want!
 Like Picasso once said,

 The current distribution of users is as follows.
 Note that even with 50.000 lifetime installs, only near 10.000 have been retained.
 I’m looking for ways to improve this.